 Prepare for health professional studies

 If your career goal involves attending health professional programs, we can help you gain acceptance into the program of your choice.

 You are encouraged to contact Amber Schneider, Pre-Health Professions Academic Advisor, as soon as you can to determine an appropriate major, discuss a plan for selecting courses, and gather information regarding other health program entrance requirements.

 Our health-related professional programs include:

 In some cases, your course of study at CMU will be three years or less, while other professional programs either require or strongly recommend the completion of a bachelor's degree prior to enrollment in their program.
-The choice of a particular major is usually not as critical as the completion of a specific set of courses that provide basic skills and insights—most of these courses are offered through CST.
+The choice of a particular major is usually not as critical as the completion of a specific set of courses that provide basic skills and insights—most of these courses are offered through CSE.

 If you're looking for some academic advice or simply wish to learn more about our programs, please contact: